frankschoeman/kyubus-shader/README.md

 These presets are mainly developed for a monitor resolution of 1440p.
 But presets for 1080p and 4k monitors are included.

 Reshade shader installation: </br>
-#1 To use the Reshade shaders, you need to download the latest version here: https://reshade.me/ </br>
+#1 To use the Reshade shaders, you need to download the latest version of Reshade from the official website: https://reshade.me/ </br>
 #2 Open the .exe and follow the instructions, after chosing the graphics API you can skip the remaining steps. </br>
-#3 Copy the contents of this zip file to the game or emulator's executable.
+#3 Copy the contents of this zip file to the game or emulator's executable, and overwrite the .ini file.

 RetroArch shader installation: </br>
-#1 Place the files from the "RetroArch-native-shader" folder in the "RetroArch base\shaders\" folder </br>
+#1 Place the files from the zip file "/kyubus-extras/RetroArch-native-shader" folder in the "RetroArch base\shaders\" folder </br>
-#2 Then in retroach, open the Quickmenu with F1 > shaders > load > kyubus-crtguest.slangp
+#2 Then in retroach while in game, open the Quickmenu with F1 > shaders > load > kyubus-crtguest.slangp

 Reshade Hotkeys:</br>
 Home 				: Brings up the ReShade interface </br>